gravitational/careers/challenges/systems/challenge-2.md

   client of the server
 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
-* Accept and forward requests to upstreams using library
+* Accept and forward connections to upstreams using library

 # Guidance